Penang National Park is the smallest of the Malaysian National Parks covering some 1200 hectares in the northwest corner of Penang Island.

 Opening Hours Open daily from 8 am to 5 pm.

-The entrance to the park is shown on this map:
+The entrance to Penang National Park is shown on this map:

 By Bus: take Rapid Penang 101 and 102 buses from KOMTAR or Weld Quay Jetty Bus Terminal.